Ask a doctor about a prescription for GABAPENTINE TEVA 800 mg FILM-COATED TABLETS

 If you take more Gabapentina Teva than you should

-Doses higher than recommended may cause an increase in adverse effects, including loss of consciousness, dizziness, double vision, slurred speech, numbness, and diarrhea.
-In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested, or go to the emergency unit of the nearest hospital if you have taken more gabapentin than your doctor prescribed.
-Bring with you any capsules that you have not taken, along with the packaging and the leaflet so that the hospital can easily identify the medication you have taken.
+Doses higher than those recommended may cause an increased risk of side effects, including loss of consciousness, dizziness, double vision, slurred speech, numbness, and diarrhea.
+In case of overdose or accidental ingestion, contact your doctor, pharmacist, or call the Toxicology Information Service, telephone 91 562 04 20, stating the medicine and the amount taken, or go to the emergency department of the nearest hospital if you have taken more gabapentin than your doctor prescribed.
+Bring any remaining tablets, the packaging, and the leaflet with you so that the hospital can easily identify the medicine you have taken.

-Contact your doctor immediately if you have any of the following symptoms after taking this medicine, as they may be serious:
+Contact your doctor immediately if you have any of the following symptoms after taking this medicine, as they can be serious:

-?yellow discoloration of the skin or white of the eyes
+? yellowing of the skin or whites of the eyes

 unusual bleeding or bruising